Hulu board contacts possible buyers of video streaming site - sources

 News Corp and Disney are also considering other options, including buying each other out, one of the sources said on Monday on condition of anonymity.

-Finding a buyer will be difficult because most of Hulu's contracts with networks for programs are short term, according to Michael Pachter, an analyst with Wedbush Securities in Los Angeles who follows Hulu competitors Netflix (NFLX.O) and Coinstar (CSTR.O).
+Finding a buyer will be difficult because most of Hulu's contracts with networks for programs are short term, according to Michael Pachter, an analyst with Wedbush Securities in Los Angeles who follows Hulu competitors Netflix and Coinstar.

-A third owner, NBC parent Comcast (CMCSA.O), gave up corporate control as a condition of buying NBC Universal.
+A third owner, NBC parent Comcast, gave up corporate control as a condition of buying NBC Universal.

 The owners shopped Hulu before, rejecting bids in 2011.
 It also considered an initial public offering in 2010.

-In October, Hulu paid hedge fund Providence Equity Partners $200 million for its 10 percent stake in the venture.
+In October, Hulu paid private equity company Providence Equity Partners $200 million for its 10 percent stake in the venture.

 (Reporting by Ron Grover and Jennifer Saba)